Mar 01, 2023

 7. Flipping Your Website

 This method is a little different from the others as it involves selling your website.
-It can be profitable depending on the type of site you run.
+It can be profitable depending on the type of site you run, some people opt for flipping a domain.

 To get a bigger picture of how much a site can sell, you can browse through the listings at Empire Flippers.